aisyahms/Intern/README.md

 algo = SVD()
 model = algo.fit(trainset)
 ```
-Using the intermediate `svd_recommendation` function, the data is used to generate `new_data` by finding unique products that the user has not rated before.
+Using the intermediate `svd_recommendation` function, `df` is used to generate `new_data` by finding unique products that the user has not rated before.
 The SVD algorithm then predicts the user's ratings for these products.
 ```python
 all_products = df['ProductId'].unique() # all unique products in the df given